Last updated: February 2026 to reflect how the One Big Beautiful Bill Act (OBBBA) impacts Dynasty Trust planning.

-If you would like to provide for multiple generations of heirs, one of the best options to achieve that goal is through a Dynasty trust.
-Gifting assets to a properly structured Dynasty trust has many advantages, including asset protection, tax planning opportunities, and maintaining family control from beyond the grave.
-Although complicated, a dynasty trust is a powerful estate planning tool to preserve wealth and ensure your legacy will continue for generations.
+If you would like to provide for multiple generations of heirs, one of the best ways to do so is through a Dynasty trust.
+Gifting assets to a properly structured Dynasty trust offers many advantages, including asset protection, tax planning, and the ability to maintain family control after death.
+Although complex, a dynasty trust is a powerful estate-planning tool for preserving wealth and ensuring your legacy continues for generations.

 Death and Taxes

 The tax system imposes an estate and gift tax whenever wealth transfers to the next generation.
 If you try to avoid the estate tax by transferring wealth directly to another generation, such as grandchildren, an additional tax, called the generation-skipping transfer tax, is imposed.
 The current federal estate and gift tax rate is 40%.
-The generation-skipping transfer tax rate is an additional 40%.
-That obviously can take quite the bite out of your family’s wealth.
+The generation-skipping transfer tax is also 40%, and it’s applied on top of the estate tax.
+The combined effect can eat up roughly 64 cents of every dollar transferred.
+That obviously can take quite the bite out of your family’s wealth

-In some states, a Dynasty Trust can last for several generations or hundreds of years without being forced to pay assets to beneficiaries or taxes to the IRS multiple times.
+In some states, a Dynasty Trust can last for several generations or hundreds of years without being required to distribute assets to beneficiaries or pay taxes to the IRS multiple times.
 Not all states allow these extended periods.
 The trust’s lifespan isn’t the only consideration when choosing which state to create a Dynasty Trust.
 If you’re trying to avoid federal income tax, you should also try to avoid state tax.
 Several states do not tax trusts.
-However, due to the ever-changing state tax laws, you should consult an attorney to ensure the state’s home of trust is appropriate.
+However, due to the ever-changing state tax laws, you should consult an attorney to ensure the home state of your trust is appropriate.

 Reasons to consider a dynasty trust